11+ Best Decorative Fillers for Spring

 For your convenience, this post contains affiliate links.
 If you make a purchase, I may receive a commission.
 There is no additional cost to you.
 My full privacy policy is here.

 I’m titling this 11+ fillers because I know after I write this I’ll come up with more ideas!
-To me, the less expensive, crafty fillers are the most fun, but having some purchased materials on hand is great for styling ease, too.
+To me, the less expensive, crafty fillers are the most fun, but having a few purchased materials on hand is great for styling ease, too.
 Here’s my list to get you started!

 1) Shredded Paper